akh1r0ck/Augment-Any-Annotation/README.md

 <b>Nonpublished Technology</b>

 TL; DR: This is a customised version of Inpaint Anything.
 Users can set annotation file and augment annotations by segmentation of SAM and inpainting of SD.
-So, `src` directory of this repo stores Inpaint Anythin.
+So, `src` directory of this repo stores Inpaint Anything.

 Original Repos as below.